YordanGeorgiev/qto/doc/md/features_doc.md

 #### 9.2.1.
 Roles based access control list
 The qto application has a centralised roles based access control list accessible from the following url:
 &lt;&lt;proj-db&gt;&gt;/list/items_roles_permissions.
 This list will define who ( which roles ) , can or cannot do what and why - the description field.
+The actual application of this Access Control List has NOT been yet implemented ...